 With only one more night and a half day left, we chose to just relax on the beach and by the pool, getting ready for our journey back to San Jose the following day.
 However, if you have more time, there really are a lot of things to do in Puerto Viejo, especially if you allow yourself more time in this stunning little corner of the world.

-Try to take on the infamous a wave which attracts surfers from the world over.
+Try to take on the infamous wave which attracts surfers from the world over.

 Explore the beaches, with sheltered coral reef pools and black sand reduced from volcanic rocks.

-Check out the local reggae bars and dance clubs in town, then try to get up early for the Saturday Farmers Market, where fresh fruit and vegetables mingles with international culinary talent, like Italian breads, handmade pastries, chocolate, Greek yogurt, it’s endless!
+Check out the local reggae bars and dance clubs in town, then try to get up early for the Saturday Farmer’s Market, where fresh fruit and vegetables mingle with international culinary talent, like Italian bread, handmade pastries, chocolate, Greek yogurt, it’s endless!